GlennOu66304/Web3/Web 3 Learning.md

-## 1. enviroment build (truffle)
+## 1.Enviroment build (truffle)

 1.Have a boot Camp Video & Book format, you can follow it on, then make a project.

 2.Start to Write the BlockChain App:

-1.Goal:(Goals)
+1.Goal:

 1.1set up the project